react-epfl/padoc-lib/README.md

 ```
 The parameter names follow the format *layerParameterName* and are (in parenthesis the default value):

-* *linkHeartbeatSendDelay* (1): number of seconds after which a new heartbeat message is sent.
+* *linkHeartbeatSendDelay* (1000): number of milliseconds after which a new heartbeat message is sent.
 * *linkMaxHeartbeatFails* (5); number of heartbeat message check failures after which a disconnection
 notification is triggered.